reduction in homepage page load time

 increase in the number of pages viewed (YoY)

 For over two decades, the Nottingham and Nottinghamshire Refugee Forum (NNRF) has been providing support, practical advice and friendship to local refugees and asylum seekers.

-NNRF’s vision is a society where asylum seekers and refugees are welcomed, receive fair and compassionate treatment and the support to rebuild their lives: a place where no human is illegal.
+NNRF’s vision is of a society where asylum seekers and refugees are welcomed, receive fair and compassionate treatment and given the support they need to rebuild their lives.
+A place where no human is illegal.

 An uncertain geo-political landscape and the legacy of the 2012 ‘Hostile Environment’ policy means that NNRF’s services are more vital than ever.
 NNRF work with over 3,500 refugees and asylum seekers each year, serving around 40 hot meals a day since reopening their ‘Community Café’ in October 2021.
 These numbers are only expected to grow in the coming years.

 As a charity, the NNRF are heavily reliant on donations and volunteers to continue delivering their lifesaving services.
-Their website, therefore, is an essential tool, both for those who need the charity’s support and as a promotional tool to raise the funds and public awareness the forum so desperately needs.
+Their website, therefore, is an essential tool, both for those who need the charity’s support and as a promotional tool to raise public awareness and the funds the forum so desperately needs.